fleetdm/fleet/handbook/engineering/README.md

 Every week between minor releases, release a patch release with fixes for released bugs.

 The DRI for publishing a release is responsible for creating the next patch branch.
 Create a patch branch off the latest tagged release of Fleet.
-Merge released bug fixes directly into the target patch branch to avoid merge conflicts later in the release cycle.
-After merging into the patch branch, submit a PR to `main` containing the same fix and resolve any merge conflicts.
+Submit PRs for released bug fixes directly to the target patch branch to avoid merge conflicts later in the release cycle.
+After merging into the patch branch, submit another PR to `main` containing the same fix and resolve any merge conflicts.

 > It is the responsibility of the person merging the fix into the patch branch to make sure the fix is also merged into `main`.